 As an undergraduate at UCSB, you will benefit from being part of an internationally renowned research university, with its outstanding faculty and facilities, and also have access to the support and tools you will need to succeed academically.

 Advising and tutoring

-In addition to staff advisers, there are student peer advisers in the Division of Undergraduate Education and many departments.
-These peer advisers can answer many questions and offer advice based on their own experiences.
+There are also student peer advisors in the Division of Undergraduate Education and many departments.
+These peer advisors can answer many questions and offer advice based on their own experiences.

 The science curriculum is demanding, and will require a lot of hard work on your part, especially during the first two years.
 The College has a number of services to assist you.
 Campus Learning Assistance Service (CLAS) offers a variety of free weekly tutorial groups for lower-division math and science courses including calculus, statistics, chemistry, biology, and physics.
 They also offer free drop-in tutorial labs.
 CLAS can help you improve your problem-solving skills and keep up with course reading, and we encourage you to make their services part of your study routine.